DerGuru/The-Resonant/New Chapters/03 - Part3/P3-04_First_Check_In.md

 "Punctuality seemed important."

 "It is."
 Reeves opened the folder.
 Inside: a simple form.
 Date.
 Time.
 Topics.
 Signatures.
 "This is our weekly documentation.
-We both fill it out.
+We both fill it.
 We both sign.
 Copies for both parties.
 Transparency."

-"Approved."

-They began.
+Jason nodded and they began.

 Reeves asked about activities over the past week.
 Jason answered honestly: Returned to apartment.
 Resumed light training.
 Maintained employment (mostly).
 No public demonstrations.
 No unauthorized research.
 No recruitment.